hannobraun/playground/2025-08-02_language-design/README.md

 If you apply a block in its parent scope (for example calling a higher-order function), maybe define it right before that, to avoid any confusion.

-### The Compiler
+### Compilation Model

-This is a compiled language.
-And now it's finally time to talk about the compiler.
+There is no distinction between code that is executed at runtime (i.e. regular old code) and code that only has effects at compile-time (defining functions, types, etc.).

+There is only code, and it all follows the same rules.

-The compiler is also an interpreter!
-We could just feed all of the examples we've seen so far into it directly, without any additional structure, and it would run them.
-If they return a result, it would display that.
+This means that the compiler is also an interpreter.
+It directly executes the top-level code at compile-time.
+All examples we've seen so far can be fed directly into it.

-But that's not all it does.
-Because the code it runs is not just any code.
-It's compile-time code!
-It takes what that code defines, then translates that into a WebAssembly module.

-What I said above, about not needing additional structure to run those examples, is not completely true though. _We_ don't need to add anything else.
-But to the compiler, there is some implicit structure here.

-To the compiler, the top-level context, where we write all that code that we don't put into blocks, that top-level context is a block too.
-It's blocks all the way down!

-I said above, if that block has a result, the compiler will display that.
-But that's not all that happens.
-It then turns all the bindings in that block into exports of the WebAssembly module.
+The compiler treats this top-level code as an implicit block.
+It translates any local bindings of that block into exports of the resulting WebAssembly module.

-A value is exported as a global and functions are exported as functions.

 ### To Be Continued...